GreenDelta/olca-license/README.md

-Then, certify the library by inputting the `ZipInputStream` of the compressed raw library, the destination `ZipOutputStream`, the password provided by the user of the library and the `LicenseInfo` object holding the start and expiration date and the subject and issuer information:
+Then, certify the library by inputting the `ZipInputStream` of the compressed raw library, the destination `ZipOutputStream`, the password provided by the user of the library and the `CertificateInfo` object holding the start and expiration date and the subject and issuer information:

 ```java